objectbox/objectbox-generator/README.md

 * C and C++ [repository](https://github.com/objectbox/objectbox-c) and [docs](https://cpp.objectbox.io/).
   In summary, you define a FlatBuffers schema file, and the ObjectBox Generator will create plain C++ data classes and helper classes that "glue" the data classes to the ObjectBox runtime library.
+  CMake users can also use the convenient add_obx_schema() task instead of using the generator executable directly.
 * Go [repository](https://github.com/objectbox/objectbox-go) and [docs](https://golang.objectbox.io/).
   Here, you start with Go data structs, for which the Generator generates the glue code directly.